RealOrangeOne/theorangeone.net/content/posts/traefik-basics/index.md

 ## Traefik configuration

 Traefik configuration is split in 2.
 Traefik's primary configuration can be either YAML or TOML.
-Configuration for the services themselves can live in many different places.
+Configuration for the services themselves can live in many places.
 For docker-compose, it's done using container labels.

 Traefiks main configuration allows you to configure the entrypoints for traefik to listen on, how TLS is configured, and where traefik should look for services.

 The docker configuration for traefik is probably what turns most people off of it.
 Traefik's configuration may seem verbose to achieve something which would be very straightforward with Nginx or alike.
-But if you approach things in a different way, they can be very clean.
+But if you approach things differently, they can be very clean.

 My typical configuration is very simple: